BioPsyk/sumstat-tools/README.md

 ```
-This file is later going to be used as input when correcting alleles.
+This file is later going to be used as input when correcting alleles.ed as input when correcting alleles. as input when correcting alleles.ed as input when correcting alleles.